apryakhin/legion.stanford.edu/tutorial01.md

 field in a launcher object are available in a Legion task through the `args` and `arglen` fields on the `Task` object.
 The `Task` type is the common interface that Legion presents to both the application and mappers for describing tasks.
-Lines 41-42 show the Fibonacci task extracting its arguments from the `Task` object.
-Since there is no type checking when using the runtime API (a benefit provided by our Legion compiler) we encourage applications to explicitly check that they are getting the arguments that they expect when unpacking them from the `Task` object before casting them.
+Lines 48-49 show the Fibonacci task extracting its arguments from the `Task` object.
+Since there is no type checking when using the runtime API (a benefit provided by the Regent compiler) we encourage applications to explicitly check that they are getting the arguments that they expect when unpacking them from the `Task` object before casting them.